 We are interested in granular materials, a material form that can have gas, liquid and solid characteristics depending the kinetics of deformation.
 Granular materials are common in our life, including sands and clay on the ground, flour and salt in the kitchen.
 Our daily life is filled with different processes of granular materials, and often include multi-physics and multi-phase aspects without even noticing.
 Cooking a cake, as an example, include mixing the material (flour) with water (multi-phase), controlling the temperature in the oven (multi-physics), and wait for 45 minutes (time effects).
 The granular materials draw wide interests from kids playing on the beach, mining and pharmaceutical engineers, to emerging international research communities.
 We are looking the materials through the following perspectives:

 - Characterisation of rough surfaces.
 The shear strength of granular materials is ultimately determined at the interface scale between two grains.
-Key parameters include contact stiffness, static and dynamic friction coefficient.
+Key parameters include contact stiffness, friction coefficient and capillary interaction.
 While connecting the microscopic quantities with the engineering applications, fitting procedures at the grain scale were often made to achieve good agreements with macroscopic benchmark experiments.
-Rather than using the end to justify the fitting processes, we are looking at extracting material properties (not the fitting parameters) from the lower scale(s).
-We employ mechanical and chemical surface treatment for alternating the surface structure, microscopy (e.g., optical profilometer, atomic force microscopy) for characterising the surface topology, and nano-indentation for mechanical testing of the surface interaction.
-We also develop numerical tools for generating, analysing and simulating rough surfaces, and finally integrate these surface information into a multi-scale constitutive framework to pass key parameters (and their evolution) to the higher scale.
+Rather than using this end to justify the fitting processes, we are looking at extracting measurable material properties at the lower scale(s).
+In particular, we employ mechanical and chemical surface treatment for alternating the surface structure, microscopy (optical profilometer, atomic force microscopy) for characterising the surface topology, and nano-indentation for mechanical testing of the surface interaction.
+With the coexistence of multiple phases (solid, gas and liquid) in granular materials, we examine the dynamic interplay among them via computational (molecular dynamics, smoothed particle hydrodynamics, discrete element method, and lattice Boltzmann method) and experimental approaches developed in the lab.
+We are also developing numerical tools for generating, analysing and simulating rough surfaces, and finally integrate these interfacial information into a hierarchical constitutive framework to pass essential parameters (and their evolution) to the engineering scale.

 - Contact angle hysteresis in capillary bridges.
 The contact angle is the angle where a liquid-gas interface meets a solid surface.
 Taking into account the themodynamics potentials associated with the given liquid-gas-solid set, we study experimentally the dynamics of the contact angle during the natural evaporation and mechanical pull-off tests.